We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 According to The Miami Project, there are approximately 17,730 new spinal cord injuries every year in the United States.

 Sustaining damage to the spinal cord can affect a person’s ability to feel or move parts of the body.
-It can also cause chronic pain.
+It can also cause

 This article will look at the factors a person may need to consider when purchasing a mattress or bed for someone who has experienced a spinal cord injury.
 It will also provide some mattress and bed options to consider.